eshtek/hexos-docs/docs/features/storage/storage.md

 ## Critical Errors

 Sometimes storage issues are more serious than a single drive failure.
-Before assuming the world is falling apart, try restarting your server and seeing if some of the errors go away.
-If the errors persist, here's a quick overview of what you may see.
+Before assuming the world is falling apart, try restarting your server and checking if any of the errors go away.<br> If the errors persist, here's a quick overview of what you may see.

-**Pool degradation**: Your pool is running but weakened.
-Check that all drives are properly connected and look for drive errors.
+**Pool degradation**: Your pool is running weakened.
+Check if all drives are properly connected and look for drive errors.
 Usually this means a drive needs replacement, but your data is still safe.

 **Pool offline**: Your pool isn't accessible right now.
 This often happens when too many drives fail at once or there's a connection issue.
 Check drive connections first, then look for multiple drive failures.

-**Multiple drive problems**: If you lose more drives than your redundancy can handle, you're in data loss territory.
-Stop using the system immediately and consider professional data recovery if the data is critical.
+**Multiple drive problems**: If you lose more drives than your redundancy can handle, by default 1 drive, you're in data loss territory. <span style="color: red;">**Stop using the system immediately**</span> and consider professional data recovery if the data is critical.

 The key is acting quickly when you see alerts.
 Most pool problems start small and get worse if ignored.